Mulch Calculator

 - How often should I replace mulch?

 - Top up mulch every 1–2 years.
 Organic mulches like shredded bark and wood chips decompose and enrich the soil over time.
-Check depth in spring — if it has fallen below 2 inches, add a fresh layer rather than replacing everything.
+Check depth in spring, and if it has fallen below 2 inches, add a fresh layer rather than replacing everything.

 - What type of mulch is best?